stenrap/bridgetjohansen.com/docs/authentication.md

 ### Sign In

-1. The user is redirected to our sign-in page, which renders a Google-branded `Sign In` button.
+1. The user is redirected to our `/sign-in` page, which renders a `Sign in with Google` button.
-1. The user clicks the `Sign In` button, which redirects them to a Google authentication page.
+1. The user clicks the `Sign in with Google` button, which pops open a Google authentication window.
-1. After the user authenticates to Google, they are redirected back to our sign-in page.
+1. After the user authenticates to Google, the Google authentication window gives our page the user's Google ID token and closes.
 1. Our sign-in page sends the user's Google ID token to our server.
 1. Our server:

     - Verifies the token.
-        - If verification fails, the server returns `401 Unauthorized` at this point.
+        - If verification fails, the server returns an error at this point.
     - Extracts the `email` and `sub` properties from the token, then queries the `users` table for a matching user.
         - Note that what Google calls `sub` we call `google_id`.
-        - If no matching user is found, the server returns `401 Unauthorized` at this point.
+        - If no matching user is found, the server returns an error at this point.
-    - Updates the user's email if necessary.
+    - Updates the user's `email`, `google_id`, and `token` in the database.
-        - When the email we're storing is not what was in the token, but the token's `email_verified` property is `true`.
+    - Sets the `token` cookie.
-    - Returns `200 OK` with an `{ admin: true|false }` body that indicates whether the user is an admin.
+    - Returns the `User` type defined in [the schema][1].

 1. Our sign-in page: